 It is not possible to be admitted as a Recognised Student if you have already been matriculated as a member of the University of Oxford.
 In such a case, the only possibility is to return as a matriculated non-award student, which requires a college place, and incurs course fees at the Home or Overseas rate.

 In order to start the application process you need to get in touch with the department where you intend to apply and obtain provisional agreement from them.
-In some cases, the department will also require you to obtain provisional acceptance from a member of the academic staff who is prepared to act as your Academic Advisor.
+In some cases, the department will also require you to obtain provisional acceptance from a member of the academic staff who is prepared to act as your Academic Advisor or to apply by a deadline earlier than those recommended below.
 To find the contact details for the department you will need to select a course from the A-Z listing that is similar to your area of intended research and refer to the 'Further information and enquires' section of the course page.

 Completing the form

-If the department agrees to consider your recognised student application, you will then be asked to complete an application form.
-Please select the relevant application form for the academic year in which you wish to enrol:
+If the department agrees to consider your recognised student application, you will then be asked to complete an application form using the link below.

-If you require a more accessible version of the application form, please contact the Graduate Admissions and Recruitment Office by email (email@example.com) or via the online enquiry form.
+If you require a version of the application form in an alternative format, please contact the Graduate Admissions and Recruitment Office by email (firstname.lastname@example.org) or via the online enquiry form.

 As part of the application, you are required to provide: